 Our marketplace appeals to high-quality investors by offering convenient and fast access to various investment opportunities with attractive returns.
 Our installment products featuring monthly principal and interest repayment provide investors with attractive liquidity.
 Our investors exhibit high levels of stickiness to our marketplace, and tend to invest increasing amounts of funds on our marketplace over time.
-In 2018, the average investment amount of our investors was approximately RMB81,000 (US\$11,781), while the average investment amount of repeat investors reached approximately RMB98,000 (US\$14,254).
-The total investment volume facilitated by us was RMB23.7 billion (US\$3.4 billion) in 2018, 96.8% of which was contributed by repeat investors who had successfully invested on our marketplace before.
-In 2018, 97.8% of our investors invested in our Youdaozhitou automated investment programs, which automatically matches investors and borrowers and reinvests investment proceeds in accordance with the investors' investment period and loan duration.
+In the nine months ended September 30, 2018, the average investment amount of our investors was approximately RMB69,000 (US\$10,097), while the average investment amount of repeat investors reached approximately RMB86,000 (US\$12,522).
+The total investment volume facilitated by us was RMB19.2 billion (US\$2.8 billion) in the nine months ended September 30, 2018, 96.1% of which was contributed by repeat investors who had successfully invested on our marketplace before.
+In the nine months ended September 30, 2018, 97.2% of our investors invested in our Youdaozhitou automated investment programs, which automatically matches investors and borrowers and reinvests investment proceeds in accordance with the investors' investment period and loan duration.
 In addition, we have established a vibrant secondary loan market on our marketplace where investors can transfer their loan assets to other investors.
 Our ability to match loan terms and investment periods effectively offers our investors flexible options to exit their investments.

 Our borrowers are typically creditworthy individuals with stable salary income and/or credit history but underserved by traditional financial institutions.
 We primarily utilize diverse online borrower acquisition channels including online advertising channels such as websites, search engines, app stores as well as online partnerships with online traffic marketplaces which have access to quality borrowers.
-Our online average borrower acquisition cost per new borrower was RMB172 (US\$25.0) in 2018, representing 2.5% of the average loan principal borrowed by our borrowers in 2018, which is lower than that of the industry average of 3.4% in the same year, according to iResearch.
+Our online average borrower acquisition cost per new borrower was RMB203 (US\$29.6) in the nine months ended September 30, 2018, representing 3.0% of the average loan principal borrowed by our borrowers in the nine months ended September 30, 2018, which is lower than that of the industry average of 3.4% in the same period, according to iResearch.
 We offer online standard loan products with fixed terms and repayment schedules generally ranging from RMB5,000 to RMB30,000 via the Niwodai borrower app and our website.

 We operate a highly secure and open platform with a proprietary and effective risk assessment model and a comprehensive risk management system.
 We build our risk assessment model based on our first-hand and proprietary user and transaction data generated from our loan process as well as multiple layers of background and behavioral data from more than ten third-party sources.
 Our model employs advanced big data analytics and sophisticated algorithms to accurately assess the risk profiles of potential borrowers.
 We have also established reliable systematic risk management procedures.
-To supplement our risk management efforts, we also selectively collaborate with expert consultants with strong credit assessment capabilities to help us further screen and re-assess the creditworthiness of applicants and identify creditworthy potential borrowers based on desensitized user data.
+To supplement our risk management efforts, we also selectively collaborate with third-party expert consultants with strong credit assessment capabilities to help us further screen and re-assess the creditworthiness of applicants and identify creditworthy potential borrowers based on desensitized user data.